ShailajaDS/hello-world/README.md

 # hello-world
-Just for me to get started with GitHub
+I am just starting with GitHub and its very exciting!